 Erosion, drainage, and sedimentation of Batiquitos Lagoon were previously addressed, in the certified Local Coastal Program prepared by the Coastal Commission for the areas subject to AB462 (Mello I Segment) (See Exhibit 1.1).
 Development within the area which is the subject of that plan AB462 (Mello I Segment), and of AB1971 (Mello II Segment), shall also be required to meet those same policies.
 Much of the Batiquitos Lagoon watershed is designated in this plan for continued agricultural use which does not require a coastal development permit.
-When a coastal development will be carried out in a manner that assures protection of the water quality of the Lagoon.
+When a coastal development permit is required, however, conditions shall be imposed which will assure that the permitted development will be carried out in a manner that assures protection of the water quality of the Lagoon.
 Removal of major vegetation, for instance, requires a coastal development permit, and such permitted activity shall be conditioned to limit the manner, time, and location of vegetation removal so as to minimize soil erosion.